Isha-Das-06/vtol-transition-planner/README.md

   between.
 The demo's middle point buys **63% less noise exposure for +0.9 Wh (+4%)** — noise-aware planning is nearly free, which is itself the insight.

-Sanity behaviors observed (not hard-coded): with a tailwind aloft it transitions early and rides the wind; with the noise weight raised it climbs higher *before* going loud and shifts the transition away from dense cells.
+Sanity behaviors observed : with a tailwind aloft it transitions early and rides the wind; with the noise weight raised it climbs higher *before* going loud and shifts the transition away from dense cells.